 Ambivalent people, on the other hand, tend to systematically evaluate all sides of an argument before coming to a decision.
 They scrutinise carefully the evidence that is presented to them, making lists of pros and cons, and rejecting overly simplified information.

 Ambivalent individuals’ ability to see all sides of an argument and feel mixed emotions appears to have some benefits.
 They may be better able to empathize with others’ points of view, for one thing.
-And when people are able to feel mixed emotions, such as hope and sadness, they tend to have healthier coping strategies, such as when a spouse passes away, according to Dr. Larsen.
+When people can feel mixed emotions, such as hope and sadness, they tend to have healthier coping strategies, such as when a spouse passes away, according to Dr. Larsen.
 They may also be more creative because the different emotions lead them to consider different ideas that they might otherwise have dismissed.

-For example, in making a decision about whether to buy costly new designer apparel, a lady may weigh the expense, considering the opportunity to wear against its desirability.
-But ultimately, Dr. Boyatzis says, in order to avoid getting mired in a prolonged debate, the lady may decide on a core value—say, how close it is the to overall proximity of style in her existing wardrobe — that can be used to help make the decision.
+For example, in deciding on whether to buy costly new designer apparel, a lady may weigh the expense, considering the opportunity to wear against its desirability.
+But ultimately Dr Boyatzis says to avoid getting mired in a prolonged debate, the lady may decide on a core value—say, how close it is the to overall proximity of style in her existing wardrobe — that can be used to help make the decision.

 Black-and-white thinkers similarly may recognise that there are positive and negative aspects to a significant relationship.
 But they generally choose to focus only on some qualities that are particularly important to them.

-By contrast, people who are truly ambivalent in a relationship can’t put the negative out of their mind.
-They may “worry about being hurt or abandoned even in moments when their partner is doing something nice”, says Mario Mikulincer, dean of the New School of Psychology at the Interdisciplinary Center Herzliya in Israel.
+By contrast, people who are truly ambivalent in a relationship can’t put the negative out of their minds.
+They may “worry about being hurt or abandoned even in moments when their partner is doing something nice”, says Mario Mikulincer, dean of the New School of Psychology at the Interdisciplinary Centre Herzliya in Israel.

 Such shades-of-gray people tend to have trouble in relationships.
 They stay in relationships longer, even abusive ones, and experience more fighting.
 They are also more likely to get divorced, says Dr. Mikulincer.